longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

   For example if it was deployed at Christmas Island then the value in this field would be ``christmas island``.
 If the instrument was deployed on a ship called Oden then the value in this field would be ``oden``

+deployment_mode
+  Instruments can be deployed either on *land*, *sea* or *air*.
+The value in this field indicates which.

 time_coverage_start
   This is the time value of the first ray of data in the file.
 The time is UTC